dotnet/docs/docs/fsharp/style-guide/formatting.md

 settings correspond to this style guide.

 We strongly recommend the use of this code formatter.
-Within F# teams, code formatting specifications should be agreed and codified in terms of a agreed settings for the code formatter.
-If the code formatter doesn't implement the setting you require, contribute a new setting to the project.
+Within F# teams, code formatting specifications should be agreed and codified in terms of an agreed settings file for the code formatter checked into the team repository.

 ### Avoid formatting that is sensitive to name length